Skip to main content

 What is the intent?

-The intent of Standard 4 is to ensure that older people receive care and services in a physical environment that is safe, supportive and meets their needs.
-Effective infection prevention and control measures are a core component of service delivery to protect older people, their family, carers and workers.
+The intent of Standard 4 is to ensure that older people receive funded aged care services in a physical environment that is safe, supportive and meets their needs.
+Effective infection prevention and control measures are a core component of service delivery to protect older people, their supporters and aged care workers.

 Key tasks